Scifabric/pybossa/README.md

 1. From the Run menu, select Edit Configurations.
 2. Click + and create a new Python Configuration.
-3. Set the name, e.g. amnesty-decoders.
+3. Set the *Name*, e.g. amnesty-decoders.
-4. Check "Single instance only" so that you do not run multiple instance at the same time.
+4. Check *Single instance only* so that you do not run multiple instance at the same time.
-4. Set the Script to the project's run.py file path.
+4. Set the *Script* to the project's run.py file path.
-5. Choose the Python interpreter that you set up in the above section from the Python interpreter dropdown
+5. Choose the Python interpreter that you set up in the above section from the Python interpreter dropdown.
 6. Add your absolute path mappings.
-For local, use your project's absolute path.
-For remote use the VM's project path (i.e. /vagrant).
+For local, use the project's absolute path in your local machine.
+For remote, use the VM's project absolute path (i.e. /vagrant).

 Now you can run and debug your project from PyCharm, with breakpoints and everything.